 It’s usually the case that if you’re looking at a lens such as this one, you have a budget constraint or want to try out a kit lens before venturing into more expensive optics.
-The lens has a reasonable weight, reasonably compact and considering the features including image stabilisation, you get a good deal for your money.
+The Canon EF-S 18-135mm f/3.5-5.6 IS STM has a reasonable weight, reasonably compact, and considering the features including image stabilization, you get a good deal for your money.

 The long focal length and quiet operation will work well for video, the only real downside being the f/3.5-5.6 aperture.
 Entry-level lenses generally have a larger focal length range than their more expansive counterparts, but this is a good thing as you can experiment with images throughout the range and you will not only get more creative, but also start to focus on the focal ranges which work for you when you eventually upgrade.